-Table 2 15 Percent Set-Aside - Local Assistance and d Other State Programs (FFY19-\$3,889,650) Set-Aside Activity Funding(\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Capacity Development \$2,562,376 1.
-Continue to improve the operation of public water systems by enhancing the opportunities for 1.
-Contract with the Georgia Water And Wastewater Institute (GWWI) to provide an ongoing technical 1.
-Number of students attending training courses.
+T: able 2 15 Percent Set-Aside - Local Assistance and Other State Programs (FFY19-\$3,889,650) Set-Aside Activity unding(\$, %) Goals and Objectives Outputs/Deliverables Evaluating Success Agency Responsibilities Schedule Capacity Development \$2,562,376 Continue to improve the operation of public water systems by enhancing the opportunities for Contract with the Georgia Water And Wastewater Institute (GWWI) to provide an ongoing technical Number of students attending training courses.
 EPD's Watershed Protection Branch (WPB) is responsible All activities are ongoing and will Strategy 9.88% the training of water operators and water training program for water system operators and 2.
-Review the results of student for the development and continue through the Implementation of FFY19 Cap Grant system the operator works for and those they may provide assistance to.
+Review the results of student for the development and continue through the Implementation of FFY19 Cap Grant financial capacity.
+2. Through Goal 1, improve the technical, managerial and financial capacity of the public water system the operator works for and those they may provide assistance to.
 3. As part of the EPD's approved capacity development plan, use sanitary surveys, inspections and other field visits to identify improvements that need to be made technical, managerial and financial capacity of the water system based on IESWTR, LT1ESWTR, Stage 1 DBPR, LT2ESWTR, Stage 2 DBPR, radiological, new lead and copper rule and Groundwater Rule.
 4. As part of the approved capacity development plan, plan review and EPD's "Minimum Standards for Public Water Systems" help systems improve their technical, managerial and financial capacity Stage 1 DBPR, Stage 2 DBPR, Radiological and GWR.
 5 Continued operation of the primacy Pubic Water System Supervision grant portion of the EPD laboratory.
 This cost is distributed between all users of the laboratory throughout EPD.
 6. Continue to improve water use data and incorporate the data in revised models to support safe and reliable drinking water supplies.
-7. Continue to refine water quantity models and conduct hydrologic studies to estimate the conducting CPE's (Comprehensive Performance Evaluations).
-6. Conduct approximately 550 sanitary surveys annually systems showing improved compliance with IESWTR, LT1ESWTR, Stage 1 DBPR, LT2ESWTR, Stage 2 DBPR, radionuclides and other existing regulations. administration of contracts.
-WPB and EPD District offices are responsible for evaluating the success of the contracts.EPD District offices will perform sanitary surveys, field visits and provide technical assistance and plans and specifications reviews for groundwater systems WPB wil perform sanitary surveys, field visits; CPE's and provide technical assistance for surface water systems.
+7. Continue to refine water quantity models and conduct hydrologic studies to estimate the conducting CPE's (Comprehensive Performance abilities identified through data collected through the operator training program and sanitary surveys.
+4. Number of public water systems attending workshops.
+5. Review the results of workshop attendee evaluations.
+6. Number of public water systems showing improved administration of contracts.
+WPB and EPD District offices are responsible for evaluating the success of the contracts.EPD District offices will perform sanitary surveys, field visits and provide technical assistance and plans and specifications reviews for groundwater systems WPB will perform sanitary surveys, field visits; CPE's and provide technical assistance for surface water systems.